 This part may discuss the implication of results on educational practice and may suggest ways to improve practice.
 Provide a critical assessment of the study's limitations and outline possible dimensions for future research on the topic.

 UER suggests that the authors observe the word limit of 4500-8000 words.

 Avoid using abbreviations in the article.
 The full form of abbreviations for abstracting and indexing purposes should be presented in the article.
 Use of Acronyms should be proper and consistent in the article.

 For in-text citations and the final reference list, please consult the APA 7th edition.
 In-text citations and the reference list must match with each other.
 A final list of 50 references is expected; 50% of the references must be post-2010.
 10% of the references must be from the previous three years.
-Avoid using too old references unless it is critical.
+Avoid using very old references unless it is of critical importance.